-Starting from the age of twelve Brittany has performed in award winning jazz ensembles throughout the U.S.A. and Europe.
-She has had the opportunity to perform with people such as Wynton Marsalis, Ernestine Anderson, Clark Terry, and Elysian Fields.
+Starting from the age of twelve, Brittany has performed in award winning jazz ensembles at home and abroad.
 She obtained a degree in jazz and philosophy studies at New York University under the mentorship of Stefon Harris and Don Friedman.
-Since, Anjou has directed and composed for many of her own instrumental ensembles, including the Brittany Anjou Trio, the LARCENY Chamber Orchestra, Bi TYRANT, Ghanaian Gyil Gala with Alfred Kpebsaane, and BEWAA, a series of ensembles incorporating Ghanaian xylophone.
-Recently she was a key support musician in the revival of 1960s all-girl outsider music band, The Shaggs, and supported Dot Wiggin in the studio and live while recording her 2013 solo album.
-Brittany performs actively with many artists and musicians throughout New York City and has toured throughout the US, Europe, Middle East and Africa.
+Anjou music directs and composes for many of her own instrumental ensembles, including the Brittany Anjou Trio, the LARCENY Chamber Orchestra, Bi TYRANT, and BEWAA, a series of ensembles incorporating Ghanaian xylophone, including Ghanaian Gyil Gala with Alfred Kpebsaane.
+She was a key support musician in the revival of 1960s all-girl outsider music band, The Shaggs, and supported Dot Wiggin in the studio and live while recording Dot’s album Ready!
+Get!
+Go!.
 Anjou is currently at work on an album titled Nong Voru (“Fake Love” in Dagara) with Ghanaian master xylophonist Alfred Kpebsaane.
-Currently in residence at the Sheikh Jaber Al-Ahmed Cultural Center opera house in Kuwait, she works as a freelance composer, session musician, educator, headliner, and support performer.
+Currently in residence at the Sheikh Jaber Al-Ahmed Cultural Center Music School at the opera house in Kuwait, she is based in Brooklyn where she works as a performer, composer, session musician, educator, headliner, and sidewoman.